 The Brow lift procedure can be performed in more than one way.
-Our Plastic Surgeon is capable and comfortable performing a Brow Lift using any one of these techniques, although he prefers the minimally invasive approach when applicable.
+Our Plastic Surgeon in Chicago and Northbrook is capable and comfortable performing a Brow Lift using any one of these techniques, although he prefers the minimally invasive approach when applicable.
 An endoscopic Brow Lift is the most common technique used for this type of procedure, as it is minimally invasive.
 Through the use of an endoscope, the surgeon is able to see and operate on the internal forehead structures with the use of a tiny camera, viewing the structures on a monitor in the operating room.
 This is the basic premise of all endoscopic procedures.
 The advantage of this technique is that this type of lift allows for repositioning of the forehead and eyebrows to the desired position without the need to remove any skin in most cases.
 This particular procedure is particularly effective in younger patients or those not requiring removal of excess skin.
 This equipment is expensive, and most surgeons who do not perform many brow lifts may make the investment.

 A more traditional approach is the Coronal Brow Lift, which requires the plastic surgeon raise the total brow through an incision either over the top of the head from ear to ear in the hairline or behind it.
 The next step is to remove the excess skin and tissue, and reposition the brows to a more youthful position.
 The approach has been used far less frequently since the introduction of the minimally invasive approach, but is indicated in some patients.
 There are some who believe this more traditional approach can actually achieve more lift, than the endoscopic approach.